BrendanBenshoof/BrendanBenshoof.github.io/content/blog.md

 This is a collection of organized posts I've written over the years.

-Some of it is older, and I'm not horribly proud of it, but I prefer to keep and annotate my mistakes over hiding from them.
+Some of it is older, and I'm not horribly proud of it, but I prefer to keep and annotate my mistakes versus hiding them.